Mayank-gaur09/home-lab/01-network-recon/README.md

 The scan revealed multiple open ports, several running outdated and vulnerable services - such as vsftpd 2.3.4 on port 21, which has a well known backdoor vulnerability that can be exploited.

+**Nmap scan output**

 <img width="850" height="600" alt="image" src="https://github.com/user-attachments/assets/24728e44-fda7-4175-8248-54d3931ce084" />

+## Why this is important:

+This is a real step attackers and pentesters start with, you cannot target a vulnerability you don't know exists.
+The fact that a signal scan showed the vulnerability which I later exploited shows recon actually points you toward where the real risk is.

 ## What I learned: